glo-js/primitive-sphere/README.md

 - `segments` number of segments to use, defaults to 32

-The returned mesh is a simplicial complex with the following data:
+The returned mesh is an object with the following data:

 ```
 {